Login

-TECHNOLOGY in communication & entertainment
+TECHNOLOGY in communication, entertainment & information

 Perhaps my earliest awareness of technology developing was when plastic toys no longer broke almost as son as we got them.
 Almost all of those had "Hong Kong" embossed on them.
 I was amazed to see plastic tricyles at the annual Round Table Hobbies Exhibition.
+And various precursors of more modern communications and entertainment systems.

 Telephones & communications